Creating a Corporate Culture of Respect for Self and Others

 We work to establish workplaces where co-workers value each other based on an organizational climate of respect for self and others.

-A corporate culture that respects human rights allows diverse individuals to make the most of their capabilities, thus improving performance.
-Moreover, by raising awareness of human rights and by promoting respect for diversity within Chugai, such a culture helps eliminate discrimination and infringement of human rights in the broader society as Chugai interacts with the public and through the everyday lives of its people.
+A corporate culture that respects human rights allows diverse individuals to make the most of their capabilities, thus facilitating improved performance.
+Moreover, raising individual awareness of human rights and promoting respect for diversity within this culture helps eliminate discrimination and the infringement of human rights in the broader society as Chugai interacts with the public through its business activities and the everyday lives of its people.

 CCC and Human Rights Training

-The Chugai Group strives to foster respect for diverse personalities and values, to create workplaces where both male and female employees can work with enthusiasm and peace of mind.
-Accordingly, to prevent sexual harassment and power harassment (abuse of power) in the workplace, we take various measures to educate employees and raise their awareness about these issues, including distributing a sexual harassment prevention handbook to every employee, and working from a handbook on creating workplaces free from power harassment in training for managers.
-Additionally, under amendments to the law that took effect on January 1, 2017, business owners are now required to have in place measures to prevent harassment of employees who are pregnant or have given birth, or who take child or family care leave.
-Based on those changes, the Chugai Group has revised its employment regulations and harassment prevention rules, which now prohibit unfavorable treatment of employees for use of our programs for maternity, have given birth, child care and family care leave, as well as behavior that creates a hostile work environment for such employees.
+The Chugai Group strives to foster respect for diverse personalities and values, to create workplaces where employees can work with enthusiasm and peace of mind.
+Accordingly, to prevent power harassment (abuse of power) and sexual harassment in the workplace, we continuously take various measures to educate employees and raise their awareness about these issues.
+Further, the Chugai Group has put in place employment regulations and harassment prevention rules as part of efforts to address harassment of those who take maternity, childbirth, child or family care leave.
+Unfavorable treatment of employees for their use of these programs, as well as behavior that creates a hostile work environment for such employees, are prohibited.

-We have established CCC hotline in the company, enabling employees to discuss their concerns freely, and have also established the external consultation service.
+We have established the CCC hotline and the Chugai Speak-Up Line in the company, enabling employees to discuss their concerns freely, and have also established the external consultation service.
 Moreover, we have assigned area counselors at each regional management office, plant, and research laboratory, giving employees someone familiar with whom they can consult.
-Harassment consultation training by outside instructors and CCC hotline personnel is provided regularly for these area counselors and human resource managers to reinforce the knowledge and skills necessary to respond to calls.
+Harassment consultation training by outside instructors and CCC Hotline personnel is provided regularly for these area counselors and human resource managers to reinforce the knowledge and skills necessary to respond to calls.

 We are conducting harassment prevention workshops for managers in each department.